dscottd7/quibble-frontend/README.md

 This README provides a comprehensive guide to setting up and understanding the Quibble frontend, which is built using React and Mantine UI components.

 ## Frontend Features
-1. Product Comparison with AI:
+1. **Product Comparison with OpenAI API**:
    - Users can paste the URLs of two products to compare them.
- - AI generates a structured comparison, displaying pros, cons, and a summary for each product.
+   - OpenAI generates a structured comparison, displayinga a detailed comparison summary with specific recommendations, and pros and cons for each product.
-2. Category Selection:
+2. **Category Selection and Preferance**:
    - Users can select specific categories they want to compare (e.g., Price, Model, Features).
-3. Save Comparison Feature:
+   - Users can add their input for comparison preferance.
+3. **Progress Monitoring**:
+   - A visual progress bar is displayed during the product comparison process, providing real-time feedback to the user.
+   - The progress bar shows the stages of comparison, ensuring that users are aware of the process and its completion status.
+4. **Save Comparison Feature**:
    - Comparisons can be saved in the sidebar for future reference.
    - Users can clear all saved comparisons or delete individual ones.
-4. Product Title Display:
+5. **Product Title Display**:
    - Product URLs are linked to their respective product titles, which are extracted during the comparison.
-5. User-Friendly UI:
+   - This feature is integrated into both the comparison result box and the saved comparison history sidebar, making it easy for users to access product details directly.
+6. **User-Friendly UI**:
    - Mantine components are used for enhanced styling and responsiveness.
    - The layout includes a main product comparison area and a sidebar for saved comparisons.

 ## Quibble Architecture
 <img src='./src/assets/Quibble_Architecture.jpg' height = "300"/>

 ## Tech Stack
-#### React: For building the user interface.
+- **React: For building the user interface.**
-#### Mantine UI: For beautiful and customizable UI components.
+- **Mantine UI: For beautiful and customizable UI components.**
-#### WebSockets: To manage real-time communication with the backend OpenAI service.
+- **WebSockets: To manage real-time communication with the backend OpenAI service.**
-#### Local Storage: To store saved comparisons persistently across sessions.
+- **Local Storage: To store saved comparisons persistently across sessions.**

 ## Available Scripts